 Rupture most commonly occurs in the middle-aged male amateur athlete who spends most of his time sitting.
 Injury often occurs during recreational sports that require bursts of jumping, pivoting, and running (basketball, tennis, baseball, racquetball).
 Achilles’ tendon ruptures also affect women, and anyone whose lifestyle leads to a weakened tendon can experience a rupture.

 How are Achilles’ tendon ruptures diagnosed?

 Diagnosis is typically made by obtaining your clinical history and administering an exam.
-Dr. Beylin or Cardona will feel and manipulate your tendon and ankle.
-It is possible that Dr. Beylin or Cardona will feel a gap in your tendon, just above the heel.
+Dr. Beylin will feel and manipulate your tendon and ankle.
+It is possible that Dr. Beylin will feel a gap in your tendon, just above the heel.

 He also performs the Thompson test, where he squeezes the muscles on the affected leg while you lay face down on a treatment table with your feet hanging off the end.
 If your feet do not move or respond to the manipulation of your calf muscle, you most likely have an Achilles’ tendon rupture.